-The Sidney Fernbach Postdoctoral Fellowship in the Computing Sciences is a highly competitive postdoctoral position that is awarded to candidates with exceptional talent, scientific track records, and potential for significant achievements in computational mathematics, computer science, and/or scientific computing.
+The Sidney Fernbach Postdoctoral Fellowship in the Computing Sciences is a highly competitive postdoctoral position that is awarded to candidates with exceptional talent, scientific track records, and potential for significant achievements in computational mathematics, computer science, data science, and/or scientific computing.
 The fellowship is named after Sidney Fernbach, former Director of the Computation Department at LLNL and one of the pioneers in high performance scientific computing.
 Fellows have the freedom to pursue their own research agenda under the guidance of a LLNL staff scientist who serves as a mentor.
 The fellows are expected to conduct their research in a collaborative, multidisciplinary manner with others in a team environment.

 LLNL is a premier research and development institution for science and technology applied to national security that has been a leader in scientific and high performance computing for decades.
 We conduct world-class, collaborative scientific research and development in high performance computing, computational physics, numerical mathematics, computer science, and data science.
 Major research thrust areas include scalable algorithms and software for linear and nonlinear solvers, partial differential equations, adaptive mesh refinement, verification and uncertainty quantification, large-scale data analysis, scientific visualization, performance tools, programming models, and compiler analysis.
 LLNL is home to a number of the most powerful computer systems in the world, including Sequoia, a 17-petaFLOP system.
 The Laboratory is located in Livermore, California, the Eastern-most community in the beautiful San Francisco Bay Area.